martona/yo/README.md

-# yo — a natural-language command assistant for your shell
+# yo: a natural-language command assistant for your shell

 ![yo in action](docs/yodemo.gif)